mattak/component/README.md

 ## 2. List up your components

-List up order of component is the same of execution order.
+List up components.
+The order is the same of execution order.

 ```kotlin
 class AppComponents : Components(